Skip to main content

 Who designed the Netflix logo?

 The Netflix logo was designed by Gretel in 2014.
-The design has become one of the most recognized marks in the Technology industry.
+The design has become one of the better-known marks in the Technology space.

 What are the Netflix brand guidelines for logo usage?